mickaeltemporao/itds/docs/schedule.md

     - **Group 2:** ?

 #### A Single New Role
-* **:fontawesome-solid-laptop-code: Hackers:** Dedicated in-class coding sessions held every other week.
-You will apply the previous week's notebooks to the classes' scientific paper project.
-The goal is to focus exclusively on translating research problems and hypotheses into executable code, and increase your technical autonomy.
+* **:fontawesome-solid-laptop-code: Hackers:** In-class coding sessions and application of the material to a scientific research project.
+The goal is to help you translating hypotheses into executable code and increasing technical autonomy.

      | Module                                                                    | :fontawesome-solid-laptop-code: | Milestone  |
      |:-------------------------------------------------------------------------:|:-------------------------------:|:----------:|